-IT WILL TAKE YOU PLACES Nudie Jeans is a denim brand founded in Gothenburg, Sweden 11, in 2001.
-With wear, tear, and re-100 pair-way of thinking rather than fast fashion, the Swedish denim company provides and maintains a tradition true to the fabric's history and characteristics.
+away Nudie Jeans is a denim brand founded in Gothenburg, Sweden in 2001.
+With wear, tear, and repair-way of thinking rather than fast fashion, the Swedish denim company provides and maintains a tradition true to the fabric's history and characteristics.
 Nudie Jeans is sold in Nudie Jeans Repair Shops, online, and at third-party resellers.
 Nudie Jeans is present in more than 50 markets.